Carnagion/dissertation/proposal.typ

 = Project Plan

-#todo(message: "Start with simple runway sequencing (branch & bound) and then move on to de-icing?")

 = References

-#todo()

-// Partial integrated = Barry Smith, using some of the constraints from problem A to solve problem B
+// Partial integrated = using some of the constraints from problem A to solve problem B
+// Barry Smith
 // Impose one constraint or characteristic manipulated in an earlier step to improve a later step
 // Flight scheduling, fleet assignment, aircraft routing, crew scheduling
 // FS = match capacity to demands (lot of demand for a route = put a big aircraft on it)